 For those on our inpatient wards, we have tablet devices through which patients can keep in regular contact with their loved ones despite the restrictions on visitors.
 Staff are on hand to help patients with this if they are unsure how to make use of the technology.

 We are located on Mare Street, Hackney, E8 4SA.

 Coming by car

-If you are coming to the Hospice for a meeting, training course or event, please take public transport.
-We will not be able to provide car parking.
+If you are coming to the Hospice for a meeting, training course or event, please take public transport as you will not be able to park in our car park.